phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 ## Overall Code structure
 Note: a11y is a synonym for accessibility.

-* `Accessibility.js` is a trait that is added to `Node.js`, so `Node` is already set up with a11y specific options to provide PDOM descriptions.
+* `ParallelDOM.js` is a trait that is added to `Node.js`, so `Node` is already set up with a11y specific options to provide PDOM descriptions.

 * The DAG features of the a11y side of Scenery are handled the same way as graphical `Node`s in Scenery.
-Each `Node` with the `Accessibility` trait added to its prototype has N `AccessibleInstance`s based on the number of times it has been added to the scene graph.
+Each `Node` with the `ParallelDOM` trait added to its prototype has N `AccessibleInstance`s based on the number of times it has been added to the scene graph.
 The PDOM elements of each `Node` are created and handled with `AccessiblePeer`.
 There is a 1x1 relationship of `AccessibleInstance` and `AccessiblePeer`.